 Q: How do I determine a migrant student’s needs?

 A: Utilize the Student Needs Assessment (SNA).
 First, identify how the student’s needs are already being met in the district.
 Then, develop a caseload or roster of students you will serve.
 Focus first on Priority for Service students with unmet needs.
 Interview students, teachers and counselors to develop a coordinated action plan for each student.
-To support High School and Beyond planning, a sample action plan format is included in the Appendix.
+To support High School and Beyond planning, sample action plan formats for middle and high school are included in the Appendix.

 Q: How often should the MGS or MSA review the Student Needs Assessment to determine needs of migrant students?

 A: Informally, at least monthly to accommodate high-needs new students.
-Formally, on a quarterly or seasonal basis (fall, winter, spring) with your federal projects director.
-Ongoing communication with the MEP Home Visitor and Records Clerk in your district will also promote timely service to late- or mid-term enrolling students.
+Formally, analyze the SNA on a quarterly or seasonal basis (fall, winter, spring) with your federal projects director.
+Ongoing communication with the MEP Recruiterand Records Clerk in your district will also promote timely service to late- or mid-term enrolling students.

 Who Can Be Served?
 Priority for Service (PFS)